-This is post functions as a constantly evolving primer for most things Deep Adaptation – a framework first proposed by Dr. Jem Bendell in his July 2018 paper, “Deep Adaptation: A Map for Navigating Climate Tragedy“.
+This is post functions as a constantly evolving primer for most things related to Deep Adaptation – an intellectual and pragmatic framework proposed by Dr. Jem Bendell in his July 2018 paper, “Deep Adaptation: A Map for Navigating Climate Tragedy“.

-Bendell’s original paper was rejected at the peer review stage because reviewers thought it might potentially damage readers psyches, but has since gone on to be downloaded hundreds of thousands of times.
-Bendell’s work continues to become a major area of discussion in several academic fields.
+Bendell’s original paper was rejected at the peer review stage because reviewers thought it might potentially have a negative effect on reader’s mental health, but has since gone on to be downloaded hundreds of thousands of times.
+Bendell’s work continues to become a major area of discussion and inspiration in several communities and academic fields.